WonderOS logo dots

 WonderOS is an ongoing research project exploring how the future of personal computing might substantially increase opportunity, agency, curiosity, and creativity.

 There are many pieces to the puzzle of personal computing, and its operating systems, that need further exploration.
-My work focuses on the interfaces we think with.
-As such, WonderOS is focused on experimenting with future user environments, of hardware both known and imagined.
+My work focuses on the interfaces with which we think.
+As such, WonderOS experiments with future operator environments, of hardware both known and imagined.

 Items are separate from the interfaces that render them and the services that supply them, allowing operators to have the final say on how their systems work, how they interact with their things, and what services bring new items into their systems.